 In a study done in 2009, EMI (Event Marketing Institute) has deduced that 74% of the respondents do not have an official documented procurement system.
-This means that organisations are not maximizing the use of their budget through cost management, special outsourcing, and there is a need to streamline the purchasing process.
-53% was also found to have no initiatives to automate the procurement process.
+This means that organisations are not maximising the use of their budget through cost management, special outsourcing, and there is a need to streamline the purchasing process.
+53% of the people they spoke to were also found to have no initiatives to automate the procurement process.
 This article aims to show you some steps that can be undertaken in order to make the event procurement process an efficient one.

 Recognition for the need and type of product/services

 The first step is to recognise the type of product or services that needs to be outsourced.
 Be sure of the requirements (measurements, specifications, design, etc.).
 This will give you an easier time when explaining your needs to the vendors.

 There are so many vendors available online and offline, where should I start from?
 List down a few vendors that are relevant to you, and build a good rapport with them.
 A good relationship with the vendor will pave way for smoother price negotiations and product delivery process.

 Common vendors you would need to engage (and can find through ThunderQuote) include:

 - Event planners or event organisers – for the whole event

 - Venue Rental – the first and most important item to be settled

 - Booth / Roadshow Fabrication

 - AV setup / AV rental